meg1901/Content-Creation-Tool/README.md

    - Content generation using transformer models.
 - **Output**: Structured article with formatted text.

----

 ### **Technologies Used**
 - **Programming Language**: Python
 - **Libraries**:
    - NLP: `transformers`, `nltk`
    - Data: `pandas`, `numpy`
-   - Backend: Flask (if applicable)
    - Jupyter Notebook for prototyping

----

-### **Contributing**
-Provide contribution guidelines:
-1. Fork the repository.
-2. Create a new branch for your feature/bugfix.
-3. Commit your changes and open a pull request.